-P90X is a 90-day home fitness training program that introduces “new moves and routines so your body never plateaus."
-The workout programs include challenging core exercises, yoga, cardio and strength exercises.
-The P90X fitness test is designed to help beginners chart their progress and meausure their current physical fitness levels.
-Beginners must meet minimum result requirements to proceed with the P90X program.
+The P90X fitness test is designed to help beginners chart their progress and measure their current physical fitness levels.
+Beginners must meet minimum requirements to proceed with the P90X program.
+At the end of the 90 days, you'll repeat the test to see how far you've come.

 Equipment needed to complete the fitness test includes a heart rate monitor, a body fat caliper, tape measure, scale, securely installed pull-up bar, towel, water and a timer.
 You also need the P90X manual, which provides specific instructions on how to perform each exercise and provides a space to record your results.

 Preparing for the Test

 Do the test a few days before you plan to begin the P90X program.
 The test should take roughly 40 minutes.
 Before beginning the test, take your resting heart rate.
 Sit calmly and quietly for 2 minutes.
 Either use a heart rate monitor, or find your neck or wrist pulse and count the number of beats in 30 seconds.
 Multiply that result by two to measure your resting heart rate.

 After recording your resting heart rate, take 10 minutes to warm up your body before beginning the test exercises.
 Start by marching in place, then do a low-impact activity like jogging in place or jumping jacks.
 Break a light sweat then stretch out your legs and arms a bit.

 The P90X fitness test involves eight exercises that you should do in the same order during the initial and final evaluations.